anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

-In addition to the description of the test case integration and tooling, Cloud Infrastructure Reference Architecture managed by OpenStack :cite:p:`refarch1` defines the requirements and the testing principles to which every Anuket Conformance test suite must comply as this Conformance Test Suite.
+In addition to the description of the test case integration and tooling, Cloud Infrastructure Reference Architecture managed by OpenStack :cite:p:`refarch1` defines the requirements and the testing principles to which every Anuket Conformance test suite must comply as this one for Kubernetes.

 In two words, the verification, validation, and conformance processes leverage existing Anuket testing knowledge (projects) and experience (history) by